Dental Implants Quincy, MA

 There is 40 years of data behind dental implants, with success rates of about 98 percent

 In order to find out if implants are right for you, call (617) 982-1649.
-The team at Premier Dental of Quincy and Milton are friendly, welcoming, and will take the time to inform you of all of your options.
+The team at Core Dental Group and Implants Center are friendly, welcoming, and will take the time to inform you of all of your options.
 We will make a detailed recommendation about the best choice for your oral health by customizing it to your needs.
 Just remember that you can have a beautiful and natural looking smile by working with a professional implant dentist.
 If you are suffering from missing teeth, we can help you by transforming your smile.
 Schedule an appointment and let us transform your smile into something as beautiful as you are.

 Ancient dental implants have been traced back to around 600 AD, when tooth-like pieces of shell were hammered into the jaw of a Mayan woman.
 Thank goodness for contemporary dentistry!

 Q. I need to replace two missing teeth next to each other.
 Can I just have one implant placed and attach it to one of my natural teeth and make a bridge?

 A. Generally, this is not a good idea.
 We find that it is generally much better not to attach implants to teeth.
 We frequently attach implants to each other, which can improve strength and works well.
 So in a case like this, although it may be more expensive in the short term to place two implants instead of one, the long-term success is likely to be much better with the two implants.

 Q. I lost my upper back teeth on one side and have gone for years without doing anything about it.
 My sinuses always seem to bother me more on that side than on the side that I have back teeth.
 Could these problems be related to one another?